Dr Thanh Loc Nguyen

 Dr. Nguyen is a materials scientist with a background in immunology and immunotherapy.
 His research focuses on understanding the fundamental chemistry of materials that control their interactions with the immune system, particularly dendritic cells and T cells.
 Dendritic cells act as the immune system's sentinels, orchestrating immune responses by activating or suppressing T cells.
 His work aims to design micro- and nanoparticle-based drug delivery systems to modulate immune responses on demand, either activating the immune system to fight cancer or suppressing it to treat autoimmune diseases, thereby minimizing the side effects associated with conventional therapies.
 He is also actively exploring therapeutic hydrogels for the treatment of skin inflammatory diseases and wound healing.

-As of November 2025, Dr. Nguyen has an h-index of 18 with over 1,700 citations.
-His research has led to 2 U.S. patents, 2 Korean patents, and numerous publications in high-impact journals, including Nature Communications (2 papers), Biomaterials (5 papers), Advanced Materials (1 paper), ACS Nano (2 papers), Advanced Functional Materials (2 papers), and ACS Applied Materials & Interfaces (5 papers).
+As of March 2026, Dr. Nguyen has an h-index of 19 with over 1,900 citations.
+His research has led to 2 U.S. patents, 2 Korean patents, and numerous publications in high-impact journals, including Nature Communications (2 papers), Biomaterials (5 papers), Advanced Materials (2 papers), ACS Nano (2 papers), Advanced Functional Materials (2 papers), and ACS Applied Materials & Interfaces (5 papers).
 From 2021 to 2023, he was awarded 2 Creative Challenge Research funding grants from the National Research Foundation of Korea (NRF), securing approximately AUD 150,000 to support his innovative research.
-In addition, he serves as a reviewer for top-tier journals in the field of nano-biomaterials and immunology such as Nature Nanotechnology, Cancer Immunology, Immunotherapy, and the Journal of Nanobiotechnology.
+In addition, he serves as a reviewer for top-tier journals in the field of nano-biomaterials and immunology such as Nature Nanotechnology, ACS Nano, Cancer Immunology, Immunotherapy, and the Journal of Nanobiotechnology.

-Dr. Nguyen recently joined the South Australian immunoGENomics Cancer Institute (SAiGENCI) as a Grant-Funded Researcher, where he is working on the development of an in situ cancer vaccine to treat triple-negative breast cancer.
+Dr. Nguyen recently joined the South Australian immunoGENomics Cancer Institute (SAiGENCI) as a Grant-Funded Researcher, where he is working on the development of an in situ cancer vaccine to treat solid cancer.
 He is deeply committed to contributing to a future free of cancer.
 Outside the lab, Dr. Nguyen enjoys spending time with his family, networking, playing e-sports, and swimming.
-He is passionate about sharing his research with non-expert audiences, making complex scientific concepts accessible to the wider community.

 Research interests